BTS fans react to getting McDonald's collab meals in regular packaging | Dished

 — 🧈 faye⁷ 🎨 (@jjgkthvk) May 26, 2021

-McDonald’s Canada says the purple packaging is rolling out across the country and should be available at most locations.
-So if you’re ordering from north of the border you should be OK.
+McDonald’s says the purple packaging is rolling out across the country and should be available at most locations.